-You should take misdemeanor assault charges seriously.
-Seasoned Tempe criminal defense attorney James E. Novak understands how prosecutors think and tailor a defense strategy to a particular situation.
-He represents those accused of assault and other crimes in Phoenix and Gilbert, Chandler, Mesa, and Maricopa County.
-Contact him at (480) 413-1499 or complete our online form.
+You should seek an experienced Tempe violent crimes attorney to build a strong defense for misdemeanor assault charges.
+James E. Novak represents those accused in Phoenix, as well as Gilbert, Chandler, Mesa, and Maricopa County.
+Contact him at undefined or complete our online form.